ewajs/learn-docker-online/Excercise15/README.md

 - Create a User Defined Network
 - Create a database container based off the image `postgres:9.6-alpine`, mounting the volume to it.
 The container will initialize its database with a `requests` table.
 - Create 3 webserver containers based off the image `ewajs/flask:latest`, depending on the database container.
 The `/app` directory in the host will be mounted to the `/app` directory in the container to override the image's source code.
-- Create a load balancer nginx container, depending on the webserver containers, pointing it to the webserver container replicas.
+- Create a load balancer nginx container basef off the image `ewajs/lb:latest`, depending on the webserver containers, pointing it to the webserver container replicas.
 - Expose port 80 of the load balancer container to port 80 of the host.

 ## Database Container